‘I still can’t believe it’: Woman moved to tears after thrift shop finds long-lost piece of family history

 BOLIVIA, N.C.
 (WECT) - A Brunswick County thrift store find holds quite the surprise: tucked right behind a donated painting was a nearly 150-year-old marriage certificate for a couple from New Jersey.

-On Monday, one of the couple’s only remaining descendants traveled from New York to collect the piece of family history and meet the group of people that made the discovery.
-The group used the power of social media to track down Irene Cornish, the couple’s great-granddaughter.
+“I still can’t believe it,” said Irene Cornish, the great-granddaughter of the couple who obtained the marriage certificate in 1872.
+On Monday, she held it for the first time.
+“I’m going to have it for my family — I’m so overwhelmed.”

-Earlier this month, someone dropped off a painting at the Hope Chest Thrift Store one of several thrift stores that help fund Brunswick County’s domestic violence program and shelter Hope Harbor Home.
+Late last month, someone dropped off a painting at the Hope Chest Thrift Store, one of several thrift stores that help fund Brunswick County’s domestic violence program and shelter Hope Harbor Home.
 Just like all donations, it went through a cleaning process to get it ready to hit the shelves.

+“I was going to take the frame apart and clean the back of it, clean the front of it with the glass,” said assistant manager Pam Phelps.
+“When I took it off, that’s when I discovered that that was there.”

-That’s when a worker noticed something strange: a piece of paper, practically falling apart at the touch, hidden inside the frame.
-It was the 1872 marriage certificate of William Deworth and Katey Havey in Bordentown, New Jersey.
+A piece of paper, practically falling apart at the touch, hidden inside the frame.
+It was the marriage certificate of William Deworth and Katey Havey in Bordentown, New Jersey.
+Phelps told her manager and the executive director of Hope Harbor Home, Karmen Smith, who posted it to Facebook.

-The thrift store posted a picture of the certificate to Facebook where genealogist Connie Knox saw it and tracked down Cornish on Ancestry.com.
-In a matter of three weeks, that marriage certificate is back where it belongs.
+“I had a complete nerd moment and started spiraling on why it was hidden and who it could have belonged to and obviously if there was any family living that this certificate could be returned to,” said Smith.

+Looking at the certificate, genealogist Connie Knox could make out the writing easily: William Deworth and Katey Havey, married in 1872 in New Jersey.
+Knox tracked down Cornish on Ancestry.com and sent her a link to the post.

 “It’s a little overwhelming,” said Cornish.
 “It feels good to have this back.
 I’m still really in a state of shock about how it happened.”